 Postwar U.S. saw PR begin to grow outside of politics.
 The PRSA was formed in the late 40's and continues to this day to be a huge and large agencies begin to form: Burston-Marseller, Edelman, Hill & Knowlton.
 The business world of the late 40's and 50's began to implement PR and hire these agencies to grow their businesses.
 This period planted the seed for PR in the business world.

 PR is ingrained in everything today.
 Social media, global news cycle, everything has an element to PR to it.
 Marketing and PR are merging closer by the day to ensure that no shortcuts are being taken or content is being pushed out that may offend.
-Crisis management plans are a must as well, as a BP oil spill or a Volkswagen emissions scandal can hit at any moment, and agencies have to be on the lookout to try and stop the practices that cause them before they occur, if possible, or make amends after the fact.
+Crisis management plans are a must as well, as a BP oil spill or a Volkswagen emissions scandal can hit at any moment, and Public Relations Companies have to be on the lookout to try and stop the practices that cause them before they occur, if possible, or make amends after the fact.
 The key to connecting with your audience, either through marketing, PR or essentially both with Inbound, is to create great content.
 Find out how to do it by downloading our FREE eBook below, "Create Lovable Marketing."

 photo credit: Luther95theses (labeled for re-use with modification)